NICHD-BSPC/intro-rnaseq-hpc/lessons/wk8_lesson04_functional_class_scoring.md

 -   Discuss functional class scoring, and pathway topology methods
 -   Construct a GSEA analysis using GO and KEGG gene sets
--   Examine results of a GSEA using pathwview package
+-   Examine results of a GSEA using pathview package
 -   List other tools and resources for identifying genes of novel pathways or networks

 ## Functional analysis using functional class scoring